Last Updated: 21 November 2023

 Bowling Fell is the site of Kendal's first castle, the remnants of the bailey and motte are still there today at what is known as Castle Howe.
 An obelisk was put in place in 1788 to commemorate the Glorious Revolution of 1688.

-Kendal Civic Society think that Bowling Fell was Kendal's first official park and was used as a bowling green for a game that would be similar to boules.
+Kendal Civic Society believe that Bowling Fell was Kendal's first official park and was used as a bowling green for a game that would be similar to boules.
 It is a scheduled monument of historic importance and offers excellent views of the Kendal skyline.

 Castle Hill is the site of Kendal Castle.

 There are information boards on site and information leaflets available from the Tourist Information Centre at the Made in Cumbria shop on Branthwaite Brow, as well as interactive media in Kendal Museum.

 The hill gives commanding views which are popular with walkers and provides space for outdoor activities.

 Parking is available on Castle Drive, although it is within walking distance of the town centre car parks.